INTRODUCING THE 2020 SUITE/Space ARTISTS

 (Photo: Evan Smith (Sean Devare); Raja’ee Delane (Shenny de Los Angeles); Sub/Urban Photography (Sim Yan Ying “YY”); Eva Wildes (Christopher-Rashee Stevenson)

 SHENNY DE LOS ANGELES is a proud Afro-Dominican performance artist and spoken word poet.
 Her work focuses on healing generational trauma, allowing every hurt to free itself into joy.
 Shenny has been a featured artist at the United Nations, The Wing, Abron Arts Underground Theatre, The People’s Forum, and Bowery Poetry Club, to name a few.
 One of her most sacred truths is featured on Refinery29, and her most precious body of work, “In my Dreams”, was performed in honor of Lin Manuel Miranda and his family at the Gilder Lerhman Gala.
 Her most recent project has been in collaboration with European network Zoomin.TV, as they highlighted her in their Local Heroes docuseries, which focused on the intersection of her art and activism.
 Seeing as though her grandmother never had the opportunity to learn how to read or write, being able to bring life to the stories of every woman before her has been her radical act of freedom.
-This ritual was made to invite Dominican femmes to continue to write not only about the ways we’ve survived but the ways have lived.
+This ritual was made to invite Dominican femmes to continue to write not only about the ways we’ve survived but the ways we have lived.
 You can follow more of her healing on Instagram @afr0angel

 SEAN DEVARE is a multi-disciplinary theatre artist, designer, and musician exploring questions of cultural hybridization, assimilation, and adaptation through reinterpreting Asian performance traditions — from mask-making and puppetry to carnatic violin.
 Upon completing his degree in illustration at the Rhode Island School of Design and moving to NYC, Sean joined The Flea as a resident actor, and has since moved on to pursue collaborative and experimental theatre.
 He is a founding member of Trinacria Theatre Company, and his various research-based projects have taken him to South India, Bali, Ecuador, and Italy.